txpipe/mumak/ADR.md

 Mumak's projection functions are designed to offer flexible output formats to accommodate various use cases and developer preferences, providing three primary types of results:

+> We use canonical representations of common data types in the Cardano ecosystem, such as addresses, policy IDs, and asset names, to ensure consistency and compatibility with other Cardano applications and services.

 - **PostgreSQL Query Result**: Standard output format, ideal for direct use within SQL queries and compatible with SQL-based data analysis and reporting tools.

 - **JSON (CIP-116 Compliant)**: In alignment with the Cardano Improvement Proposal [CIP-116](https://github.com/klntsky/CIPs/blob/klntsky/json-spec-cip/CIP-XXXX/README.md), which standardizes JSON representations of blockchain data, Mumak's projection functions can return results in a structured JSON format compliant with these guidelines.
 This standardization ensures that the JSON output is not only web-friendly but also consistent with the broader Cardano ecosystem, facilitating seamless integration and interoperability with other Cardano-based applications and services.